 There does not seem to be a “judiciary” in the ICANN community.
 There is an executive branch (e.g., Board) and legislative (e.g., SO/ACs).

 The model allows a single person, not even just a single SO/AC/SG/C, to shut down work.
-Is insurance to protect participants a realistic option?
+The participation in some PDPs has become more and more contentious - is insurance to protect participants a realistic option?
 Does jurisdiction matter?

 Capacity building efforts do not seem have increased capacity, so prioritization is critical.